desi-ivanova/starter-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
 - name: University of Oxford
   url:

 # Short bio (displayed in user profile at end of posts)
 bio: DPhil [@OxCSML](http://csml.stats.ox.ac.uk).
 Former quant, former former gymnast.

 # Interests to show in About widget
 interests:
-- Probablisitic machine learning
+- Probabilistic machine learning
+- Deep learning
 - Statistics and data science
 - Sports (doing, watching and analytics)

 # Education to show in About widget